woossi0/suite/docs/usermanual/source/processing/processes/vector/import.rst

 Importing result of process output
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``gs:Import`` process is useful for automatically incorporating results from other processes into the GeoServer catalog.
-The following example shows how the result of a transform operation (using the :ref:`gs:Transform <processing.processes.vector.transform>` process), is imported into GeoServer.
+The following example shows how the result of a transform operation (using the :ref:`vec:Transform <processing.processes.vector.transform>` process), is imported into GeoServer.

 .. note:: This is an example of a "chained" process, where the output of a process is used as the input of another.

-Input parameters for ``gs:Transform``:
+Input parameters for ``vec:Transform``:

 * ``features``: ``medford:bikelanes``
 * ``transform``: ``the_geom=the_geom; street_name=streetname; length = length(the_geom)``

 Input parameters for ``gs:Import``:

-* ``features``: output from ``gs:Transform``
+* ``features``: output from ``vec:Transform``
 * ``workspace``: ``medford``
 * ``store``: [blank]
 * ``name``: ``bikelanes_length``